NotAShelf/nvf/docs/manual/hacking/additional-plugins.md

 }
 ```

-This results in the lua code:
+This results in the following lua code:
 ```lua
 require('lz.n').load({
   {